 At the current pinnacle of the technology-based safety pyramid are collision mitigation systems.
 Initially designed for passenger vehicles, these systems are expanding into heavy-duty industries.
 The construction industry stands to benefit greatly from these safety solutions, so long as business owners and equipment operators are open to innovating.

-SWANA acccepts submissions for safety awards, expands categories
+SWANA accepts submissions for safety awards, expands categories

 The Solid Waste Association of North America (SWANA), Silver Spring, Maryland, is recognizing excellence in solid waste safety through its awards program, while expanding the categories being honored this year.